fritzy/ape-ecs/README.md

 The root keys to the definition object must be one of the component type names or `id`.
 For every component type, you must have previously registered it with [registerComponent](#ecsRegisterComponent) or [registerComponentClass](#ecsRegisterComponentClass).
 For each component intiialized in the entity definition, you may only use keys that were defined as properties when the component was registered.

-If the component was not set with `multiset` as `true`, then the component value is simply an object of component properties with values.
-If multiset was set to true, and no `mapBy` was defined, then you can defined an array with each entry being an object with properties and values.
+If the component was not set with `many` as `true`, then the component value is simply an object of component properties with values.
+If `many` was set to true, and no `mapBy` was defined, then you can defined an array with each entry being an object with properties and values.
 If `mapBy` was set, you can have an object of string or number values of the property that `mapBy` refers to that each references an object of properties and values, excluding the mapBy property which will be automatically assigned.

 If you specify `tags` as an array in the object, then your entity will initialize with those tags.
 They must have been registered as possible tags.